lezcano/CPProb/README.md

 docker run --rm -it -v $PWD:/workspace --net=host neuralnet python3 -m main --mode infer
 ```

 A few side-notes on this last part.
 The first one is that during inference, the neural network has to be executed first, and after that __CPProb__ should be executed.
 Otherwise both parties end up in a deadlock state.
-A second sidenote is that the neural network can be executed in a GPU (or several) using `nvidia-docker`.
+Another thing to note is that the neural network can be executed in a GPU (or several) using `nvidia-docker`.
 Finally, since we have not specified on the __CPProb__ side the number of traces that we want to use for training, the way to finish the training is just by killing the neuralnet job.
 It is of course possible to specify the number of training examples to use, as an optional argument passed to `cpprob::compile`.

 ## References
-An in-depth explanation of __CPProb__'s design can be found in:
+An in-depth explanation of __CPProb__'s design can be found [in here](./doc/icompiled_inference.pdf):
 ```
 @mastersthesis{lezcano2017cpprob,
     author    = "Mario Lezcano Casado",